Q-Technologies/puppet-nginx/README.md

 * `web_root` - per web server name specified web directory root.
 * `content` - psgi, php, owncloud, opencart.
   * `psgi` - proxies a PSGI application through a UNIX socket
+  * `localport` - proxies any HTTP service running on the localhost on specified port (default 8080)
   * `php` - proxies PHP-FPM through a UNIX socket
   * `owncloud` - proxies PHP-FPM through a UNIX socket, but with some recommended owncloud settings
   * `opencart` - proxies PHP-FPM through a UNIX socket, but with some recommended opencart settings